 When The Australian Ballet tours internationally, the dancers must travel on two planes, so that the precious artists of the company are not all in the sky at the one time.

 The stage managers sometimes mop the specially sprung Tarkett floors on our stages with Coca Cola or a sugar-water solution to make them sticky so that the dancers’ shoes will grip the floor, reducing the danger of slips.

 Formaldehyde was used for many years to give tutus their characteristic stiffness.
 Since it was phased out, the costume department are in constant battle against “tutu droop” as they test less toxic solvents.

 The Australian Ballet Centre Car Park

 Am I guaranteed a carpark if I pre-purchase a voucher ?

 Yes.
 In 2015 we introduced an automated car park system.
 This improves our ability to guarantee your space on the night.
 The system will automatically track how many cars have entered the car park and will display a "car park full" sign when capacity has been reached.
 However, with your pre-paid voucher you will be able to ignore the "car park full" sign - we will have ensured that there is still a space for you.

-You should receive your pre-paid vouchers with your subscription tickets.
+If purchased, you should have received your pre-paid vouchers with your Season Package tickets.